Cellular automata can classify data by inducing trajectory phase coexistence: Classification by dynamical phase coexistence

 In \f{fig2}(a) we show 100 trajectories of the automaton discovered by variable-depth search when presented with 100 images.
 50 images are of class 0 (blue lines) and 50 are of other classes (grey lines).
-The top panel shows the time-integrated activity of each trajectory as a function of time (the number of automaton timesteps).
+The top panel shows the time-integrated scaled activity of each trajectory, \eqq{ay}, as a function of the number of automaton timesteps.
 Two distinct populations of trajectories are apparent, with the majority of zeros belonging to the low-activity population.
-The bottom panel shows, for the same trajectories, the instantaneous activity accrued at each timestep.
+The bottom panel shows, for the same trajectories, the instantaneous activity \beq \Delta A_j(t) \equiv A_j(t)-A_j(t-1) \eeq accrued at timestep $t$.
 This format shows that trajectories tend, after about 250 timesteps, to persistently inactive or active solutions.
 In the inset to the bottom figure we show some of the low-activity trajectories on a larger scale.
 Some of the solutions adopted are absorbing states, having zero activity, some have persistent small values of activity, and some solutions are periodic, moving between configurations that generate slightly different values of activity.
-The low-activity trajectories (and the high-activity ones) show a range of behaviors, and do not all correspond to the same values of activity, but nonetheless divide naturally into two populations or ``phases'' whose order-parameter values are tightly distributed and well separated from each other.
-The time-integrated order parameter shown in the top panel of \f{fig2}(a) will, in the limit of infinite time, adopt the value consistent with the limiting form of the instantaneous order parameter shown in the bottom panel.
+Trajectories thus show a range of behavior, and do not all correspond to the same values of activity, but nonetheless divide naturally into two populations or ``phases'' whose order-parameter values are tightly distributed and well separated from each other.
+The time-integrated order parameter shown in the top panel of \f{fig2}(a) will, in the limit of infinite time, adopt the value consistent with the limiting form of the instantaneous order parameter $\Delta A$ shown in the bottom panel.

 The bimodal dynamical behavior shown in \f{fig2}(a) is similar to that seen in systems with explicit feedback or memory\c{klymko2017similarity,whitelam2021varied}, and resembles an emergent version of a spiking neuron\c{paugam2012computing,gerstner2002spiking}.
 Spiking neurons are time-dependent models of biological neurons, often modeled by differential equations, whose outputs can vary sharply with time in response to a stimulus.
 Here the spiking results from the many-body dynamics of the automaton: it performs a time-dependent computation from an initial condition specified by an image, and (with some error) becomes asymptotically quiescent if it detects a specified image type and spikes otherwise.
 Cellular automata resemble deep neural networks in the sense that they enact a nonlinear transformation by propagating a dynamics or a computer program as a function of time or depth\c{schmidhuber1997discovering,schmidhuber2015deep,goodfellow2016deep}.
 However, neural-net weights usually vary with depth, making a single automaton rule closer in sense to a recurrent neural network, or to a single activation function that performs a time-dependent computation.